How to obey orders prohibiting guns and firearms

 Obey the judge’s order to turn in, sell, or store your firearms (guns), firearm parts, ammunition, and magazines

-- Sell your firearms and other items to a licensed gun dealer
+Sell them to a licensed gun dealer

 -